Use our free editable homeschool schedule template to create a daily and weekly schedule that works for you and your children.

 Types of Homeschooling Schedules

 One of the advantages of homeschooling is that Monday to Friday doesn’t have to be your weekly routine.
 You can change the school days to work for your family.
-For instance, if a parent works Wednesday through Sunday, you can even that your school week and you’re your day’s off on Monday and Tuesday.
+For instance, if a parent works Wednesday and Thursday, you change your school week to Friday to Tuesday.
 Set the weekly schedule that will work best for you and your family.

 When people refer to a home school schedule, they are referring to a typical daily schedule.
 A homeschool daily schedule does not have to be as long as a public or private school day.
 Homeschooling parents don’t have to waste time on administrative tasks, such as roll call, preparing 30 students for lunch, or allowing time for students to move from one classroom to the next between subjects.
 You also don’t have to wait for all students to complete tasks so you will probably be able to have a shorter school day and still cover the same curriculum.